CSC207-UofT/course-project-26/CRC Card/Register.md

-Class name: Book\
+Class name: Register\
 Parent class: platform

 Responsibility:
-* Store the information password
+* Store new interface password
 * Store a list of User in a file
 * Add/remove User in a file
 * Getter for all information in the file.